haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-dev/step03.md

 `tree .`{{execute}}

-In SELinux environment is it necessary to allow the docker daemon the access of the mounted project directory:
+In SELinux environment is it necessary to allow the docker daemon the access of the mounted project directory.
+In general not needed for Ubuntu:

 `chcon -Rt svirt_sandbox_file_t ~/nodejs-express`{{execute}}